oponfil/entropianism/docs/index.md

 # Welcome to Entropianism

-!!! quote "Core Quotes"
+!!! quote "Quotes by technoprophet Oleg Ponfilenok:"
-    - *"Thus entropy will grow faster."*
     - *"In the beginning there was chaos.
 Then there was more of it."*
     - *"A future with higher uncertainty is statistically more probable."*
+    - *"The goal of all living beings is to accelerate entropy production."*
+    - *"Reality is a system with maximum entropy."*

 ---

 ## What is Entropianism?

 **Entropianism** is a new techno-religion (philosophy and ideology) that rejects God, the soul, mysticism, and free will.
 Its views are based on **thermodynamics and determinism**, considering entropy growth as the main driving principle of any form of life.

-Entropianism was founded by Technoprophet **Oleg Ponfilenok** on September 19, 2024.

 ---